Frequently Asked Questions about the Equine-Assisted Mental Health Practitioner Certificate Program

 15. How are my CEUs recorded?

-When you have completed the certificate program you will receive an official University of Denver document with your CEUs as well as your Equine-Assisted Mental Health Practitioner Certificate.
+When you have completed the certificate program you will receive an official University of Denver document with your CEUs and your Equine-Assisted Mental Health Practitioner Certificate.
 Since the program extends across a calendar year, you can request to get CEUs for your fall coursework in December.

 16. What is the cost of each course?

 The complete certificate program fee is $4,800 and includes courses, residential workshops, and supervision.
 The program fee does not include travel and lodging for residential workshops.
 There are no additional fees associated with the program.

 17. Is there any form of financial assistance available?

 Students may split the total program fee ($4800) into three payments ($1600 per payment).
 Further assistance can be made available on a case-by-case basis.
 Our goal is to make the program financially accessible to practitioners, while providing a comprehensive and high-quality program.